jeanlimaav-cmd/n8n-templates/README.md

 Collabs welcome!
 ---

-_Made with ❤️ by Jay — “Automate everything, then automate the automation.”_
+_Updated with ❤️ by Jean — “Automate everything, then automate the automation.”_